banesullivan/server-thread/README.md

 ## 🚀 Usage

-Use the `ServerThread` with any WSGIApplication.
+Use the `ServerThread` with any WSGI or ASGI Application.

-Start by creating a WSGIApplication (this can be a flask app or a simple app like below):
+Start by creating a application (this can be a flask app or a simple app like below):